gregsexton/gitv/README.markdown

 registers to copy multiple fragments of code from previous commits.
 The list goes on.

+You can start this by running :Gitv in vim while in a git repository

 This plugin is an extension of the [tpope/fugitive](https://github.com/tpope/vim-fugitive) plugin.

 I hope you like it!